Tutorial pdf sno2

 Credits: tutorial by John Evans and Phil Chater.

-Initial Setup for PDF
+Initial setup for PDF

 1. Save sno2_dofr.xye and sno2_baur.cif file in your working directory.

 4. In menu “2.
 Instrument parameters” select “dQ damping” with a value of 0.08 and a “Soper-Lorch” convolution with a value of 0.06.
+Other parameters can be left at their defaults.

 6. Gudrun defines peak positions in a slightly different way to Topas (centre of bin vs start of bin).
-To correct for this you need to add a zeropoint offset in each str in a pdf fit of half a bin.
+To correct for this you need to include a zeropoint offset in each str in a pdf fit of half a bin.
 In the str section add the line: pdf_zero -0.01

 9. In a PDF fit the width of the peaks in r tells you about the spread of atomic distances.
 In a small box approach these are determined from the temperature factors on the atoms.
 Try refining the beq value on the Sn and O sites.
-You should get 15.3%.
+You should get 15.2%.

 10. In many materials the thermal motion of directly (strongly) bonded atoms will be highly correlated whereas it will be less correlated for atom pairs that are a long way apart.
 The width of peaks in a pdf therefore depends on r.
 There are various ways to model this using an r-dependent beq value.
 In this case we can use a relatively simple model.
 Try replacing the beq values with the macro below.
 Look in pdf.inc or topas.log to see the exact expression applied.
 You should get Rwp ~ 13.9%.